Joachim Christensen

-Joachim Christensen (born November 7, 1978) is a retired Danish mixed martial artist.
+Joachim Christensen (born November 7, 1978) is a Danish retired mixed martial artist.
 He was the Superior Challenge light heavyweight champion, as well as the German Mixed Martial Arts Championship (GMC) light heavyweight champion.
 He also competed in the light heavyweight division of the Ultimate Fighting Championship (UFC).
 He currently signed to Absolute Championship Berkut (ACB).

 Background

 Christensen was born and raised in Copenhagen, Denmark.
 He worked as a social worker and served in the Denmark Army while fighting professionally.

 Mixed martial arts career

 Early career

 Christensen fought in European fight circuit and Middle East MMA promotions such as Adrenaline, Fighter Gala and Royal Arena promotions, Hard Fighting Championship, Cage, European MMA, Superior Challenge, German MMA, Abu Dhabi Warriors and M1 Challenge prior joining UFC.
 He was the Scandinavian and European C-Shoto champion.

 Ultimate Fighting Championship

 After being one of the top ranked light heavyweight fighter in Europe, Christensen was signed by UFC on late 2016 at the age of 37.
 Christensen amassed a record of 14-3-0 prior signed by Ultimate Fighting Championship (UFC).